hardwario/website/content/projects/kennel-temperature-monitor.en.md

 date: 2019-09-26T19:09:23.404Z
 description: >-
   This is an IoT project which focuses on enhancing your digital skills.
-With the BigClown Starter Kit, you can set up a device that measures the temperature inside your dog´s kennel.
+With the HARDWARIO Starter Kit, you can set up a device that measures the temperature inside your dog´s kennel.
 slug: Temperature-monitor-for-your-dog-s-kennel
 meta_title: Temperature monitor for your dog’s kennel
 meta_description: >-
   This is an IoT project which focuses on enhancing your digital skills.
-With the BigClown Starter Kit, you can set up a device that measures the temperature inside your dog´s kennel.
+With the HARDWARIO Starter Kit, you can set up a device that measures the temperature inside your dog´s kennel.
 image_preview: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1569525812/academy/what-is-dashboard/10-ilustrace-ma-pes-v-boude-dostatek-tepla.png